 Housed in Maastricht's oldest civic structure, the museum highlights the city's legacy as a craft guild centre, with fine examples of...

 In Den Ouden Vogelstruys

-Overlooking the cathedral across the square, this antique bar is a little bit naughty and a little bit nice.
-The entrance has big, old,...
+On a coveted corner of the Vrijthof, this antique bar is a little bit naughty and a little bit nice.
+The entrance has heavy red...